A Grand Don't Come for Free: Plot

-In the first track on the album, "It Was Supposed to Be So Easy", Skinner attempts several tasks during a day but they do not go according to plan.
+In the first track on the album, "It Was Supposed to Be So Easy", Skinner attempts several tasks during a day but they do not go according to plan – he mistakenly leaves a DVD he'd rented behind while taking its empty box to return it, tries to withdraw money only to find he has insufficient funds, and is unable to call his mother due to his phone's battery running out.
 When he comes home he cannot find the £1,000 he has saved and his television is broken.
 In the process of trying to recover the money he: